-Students must be enrolled in a health profession training program, be in good academic standing, and be willing to commit to two years of program participation prior to graduation.
+Students must be enrolled in a health profession training program in Oregon, be in good academic standing, and be willing to commit to two years of program participation prior to graduation.
 Interested students must complete an AHEC Scholars application, indicating their interest in and experience with rural and underserved populations and communities.

 Eligible health profession programs include, but are not limited to: medical, dental, pharmacy, nurse practitioner, nursing, physician assistant, social work, physical therapy, and public/population health.

 Program Learning Objectives

 The Oregon AHEC Scholars program is guided by a list of Student Learning Objectives: